Dr. R. Robert Richmond IV, Ed. D

 - Research topic: Working Relationships Between Students, Parents, and Teachers

 I am married to my wife Toy and we have two sons, Micai and Roy V, and one daughter, Keri.
-We have one dog (boxer) Roscoe.
+We have two dogs, Puggsly (a pug) and Nala (a boxer).

 A Principal's Pledge